beezly/turbine/TEST_README.md

 When adding new functionality to `mnet.py`:

 1. Add corresponding test methods to appropriate test class
-2. Use existing mocking patterns for serial communication
+2. Use mock devices directly (no patching required)
 3. Test both success and failure scenarios
+4. Run CRC verification if changes affect CRC calculations
-4. Update this documentation if adding new test categories
+5. Update this documentation if adding new test categories
-5. Ensure new tests follow the established naming conventions
+6. Ensure new tests follow the established naming conventions

 ## Troubleshooting

 ### Common Issues

 1. **Import Errors**: Ensure all dependencies are installed via `requirements-test.txt`
-2. **Mock Issues**: Verify that patches are applied to the correct module paths
+2. **CRC Changes**: Run `python verify_crc.py` to check for CRC calculation changes
-3. **Serial Errors**: All serial communication should be mocked - no real hardware needed
+3. **Device Errors**: Tests use mock devices - no real hardware needed

 ### Debug Mode
 Run tests with additional debugging: